The Story Behind Reposo

 Numerous further experiments were necessary to solve this problem, until finally an intelligent combination of the right raw materials and programmed air turbulence emerged that was capable of maintaining a stable climate inside the humidor over the long term.

 However, his sustainability concept did not end with the materials used, but was also consistently applied to the ongoing operation of the humidor.
+It should consume as little electricity and water as possible and be characterised by extremely long cleaning intervals.

 This meant that bacteria were not allowed to develop in the first place.